University of Texas Logo

 Program Cost

-The 2023 program fee is $5185. $500 non-refundable deposit. $20-25,000 allocated in scholarships.
-The program fee includes program activities, housing, and local transportation.
-Airfare, some meals, $500 in-state tuition, and $95 overseas insurance are not included in the fee.
+*Program Costs may increase for 2026* $500 non-refundable deposit. $20-25,000 allocated in scholarships.
+Fee includes program activities, housing, and local transportation.
+NOT Included: Airfare, most meals, $500 in-state tuition, and $95 overseas insurance.

 Dates: